 - Selecting particular object positions in video panorama cannot be changed after the first stitch attempt, or I have not been able to find how

 - If anything in #3 needs changing, you need to cancel the session, import the video file again, and start over

 - Documentation, well, it is sparse

-In the following gallery you will see the interface in action.
+In the following gallery, you will see the interface in action.
 I have captions to indicate what is going on, so I will not elaborate here again.
 The tool is easy to use, the results are different maybe even fun, play with it with your subjects.
-It will be interesting to capture some large finches landing on water on video and show the landing path with the subject in different positions.
+It will be interesting to capture some large finches landing on the water on video and show the landing path with the subject in different positions.